 - Technorama – “Interview: Kimon Keramidas from the Interface Experience.”
 Chuck Tomasi (June 15, 2015).

-Bard Graduate Center Focus Gallery Project, Head of Digital Interactive Design (2009-present) The BGC Focus Gallery initiative connects object studies and exhibition practice directly with the intellectual pursuits of BGC faculty, and allows faculty to use the format of the temporary exhibition to convey the central argument of their scholarship.
-Exhibitions:
+Bard Graduate Center Focus Gallery Project, Head of Digital Interactive Design (2009-present) The BGC Focus Gallery initiative connects object studies and exhibition practice directly with the intellectual pursuits of BGC faculty and allows faculty to use the format of the temporary exhibition to convey the central argument of their scholarship.
+Exhibitions worked on: